Worksite Safety and comfort

 - Stay at least 12 feet away from anyone operating a chainsaw or axe.

-- If you want to say something or ask a question, wave down all the chainsaws (in a horizontal motion) to gain the attention of sawyer’s peripheral (side) vision.
+- If you want to say something or ask a question, wave down all the chainsaws (in a horizontal motion) to gain the attention of sawyer’s frontal and peripheral (side) vision.
 Always do this from the greatest distance possible.
 Never approach or touch the sawyer!

 - When using a ladder, be sure angle to ground and building is proper before climbing or allowing anyone else to climb it.
 Never use a stepladder outdoors – as a stepladder – only as a leaning ladder and only in special circumstances.